Class teachers: Mrs Dale and Mrs Blair

 - Using and completing software activities.

-This term we will be exploring a range of games using different equipment on the playground or field on Friday mornings.
+This term we will be focusing on Athletics, we will be on the field on Friday mornings.
 We will be developing basic motor skills, for example:

 - Awareness of others around us and space